- Guide Map

-This dining location works as a counter-service restaurant for lunch and a table-service restaurant for dinner, which is a first for Disney World.
+This dining location works as a counter-service restaurant for breakfast and lunch and a table-service restaurant for dinner, which is a first for Disney World.
 Among its other firsts is the fact that it is the only spot in the Magic Kingdom to serve alcohol -- and it's only available during the sit-down dinners.
 Also, during lunch, guests can order on touch-screens and their meals will be delivered to their tables on fancy trolleys.
 No more balancing loaded trays while searching for an available table!

 Gaston's Tavern, which does not serve alcohol, is the other nearby dining location in New Fantasyland.
 This small restaurant offers pork shank, Le Fou's Brew and warm cinnamon rolls among its treats.
 It also serves up a handful of healthy snacks.

 Popcorn, ice cream, bottled water and sodas can be purchased at Maurice's Amazing Popping Machine, which is parked closed to Gaston's Tavern.

 Ariel and Under the Sea -- Journey of The Little Mermaid merchandise can found at Sir Mickey's, which is located behind Cinderella Castle.

 Big Top Souvenirs, across from Dumbo the Flying Elephant in Storybook Circus, offers items from that section of New Fantasyland, including specialty cupcakes adorned with Dumbo candies and caramel corn.